RazerMS/SDK-RazerMS_CSharp/README.md

- obj.OID = "xxxxxxxx";              // Replace ​xxxxxxxxx with the Order id that you want to check obj.Domain = "XXXXXXXX";           // Replace ​XXXXXXX with your MOLPay Merchant ID obj.Verifykey = "zzzzzzzz";         // Replace ​zzzzzzz with your verify key obj.Url = "http://exampleurl";     // Desired page to get requery data obj.Type = "0";                    // 0 = plain text result (default),  1 = result via POST method
+ obj.OID = "xxxxxxxx";              // Replace ​xxxxxxxxx with the Order id that you want to check obj.Domain = "XXXXXXXX";           // Replace ​XXXXXXX with your MOLPay Merchant ID obj.Verifykey = "zzzzzzzz";         // Replace ​zzzzzzz with your verify key obj.Url = "http://exampleurl";     // The URL to receive POST response from MOLPay obj.Type = "0";                    // 0 = plain text result (default),  1 = result via POST method
  obj.Req4token = "1";               // 0 = No (default), 1 = Yes for more card related information
  obj.TypeID = "sandbox";            // Set which type of environment with either **sandbox** or **production**